 Cross Country Skiing

 Join us for this healthy winter sport.
 Anyone can learn the basics!
 Equipment is inexpensive or can be rented.
-We usually go to areas with groomed trails, as well as local spots.
+We usually go to areas with groomed trails, as well as local spots, such as Odiorne Point.

 If you enjoy downhill skiing, join us for midweek excursions to local ski areas.
 That is, if the weather permits!